jamiebeach/Learning-2024/BLOG.md

 ## January-16
-![deep learning text book](./images/20240116-deeplearning.jpg) I bought Ian Goodfellow's Deep Learning text book in 2019, from ebay, I think.
+![deep learning text book](./images/20240116-deeplearning.jpg)

+I bought [Ian Goodfellow's Deep Learning text book](https://www.deeplearningbook.org/) in 2019, from ebay, I think.
 I never read it though.
 So tonight I started reading through the first chapter.
 I'm going to try and get through some of it - especially part 1 of the book that goes through the necessary math fundamentals.
+It's [free online](https://www.deeplearningbook.org/) and worth checking out.

-Additionally, I was looking at the code for the build Bert from scratch tutorial from the MiNT repo.
+Additionally, I was looking at the code for the build Bert from scratch tutorial from the [MiNT repo](https://github.com/dpressel/mint).
 There is some parts of it that I understand but others, no ideas.
 I think having some understanding of transformers at a high level is needed.
 So I turned to ChatGPT and asked for an ELI5 on Transformers.
 ChatGPT did not disappoint.
 ![ChatGPT ELI5 Transformers - did not disappoint](./images/20240116-chatgpt_eli5_transformers.jpg)

 Found that Hugging Face now has a social network of its own on its site.
 Some interesting posts.
 Will be another source of daily AI news for me (and many others, I'm sure). -> [Hugging Face Posts](https://huggingface.co/posts)